-- 5. The results of the impact measurement should be reported: as the services are delivered and the measurements of their effectiveness emerge, the results should be reported regularly, in a transparent and useful manner.
-The reporting enables, firstly, the social enterprise to learn and improve the services provided, secondly, the EuSEF manager to consider whether the investment objectives are being achieved and, thirdly, the investors to assess the outcome of their investment and, eventually, to reconsider it. - f) The EuSEF manager should discuss and agree on the periodicity, content and format of the reporting with the EuSEF investors and the social enterprises in which the EuSEF invests.
-However, the manager should comply, at least, with the following disclosure obligations: - (i) First, in accordance with Article 13 of the EuSEF Regulation, the EuSEF manager has to provide an annual report to the authority and the investors.
-In this report, the EuSEF manager should include information on the overall social outcomes achieved by the investment policy and the method used to measure those outcomes (paragraph 2(a) of Article 13). - (ii) Second, in accordance with Article 14(1)(d) of the EuSEF Regulation, the EuSEF manager has to inform the investors, prior to the investment decision, about the positive social impact being targeted by the EuSEF, including, where relevant, projections of such outcomes as may be reasonable, and information on past performance in this area.
+- 5. The results of the impact measurement should be reported: as the services are delivered and the measurements of their effectiveness emerge, the results should be reported regularly, in a transparent and clear manner.
+The reporting enables, firstly, the social enterprise to learn and improve the services provided, secondly, the EuSEF manager to consider whether the investment objectives are being achieved and, thirdly, the investors to assess the outcome of their investment and, eventually, to reconsider it. - f) Where the EuSEF manager decides to follow a generally accepted methodology, such as the IRIS, the SROI, or any other mentioned in the GECES report, it shall be deemed compliant with the Regulation provided that the methodology follows the steps described above. - g) The EuSEF documentation (including constitutional documents or subscription documents) shall provide information on the periodicity, content and format of the reporting.
+However, the manager should comply, at least, with the following disclosure obligations: - (i) First, where pertinent (i.e. in case the investment targets have been identified), the EuSEF manager has to inform the investors about the positive social outcomes being targeted by the EuSEF, including, where relevant, information on past performance in this area.

+(ii) Second, in accordance with Article 13 of the EuSEF Regulation, the EuSEF manager has to provide an annual report to the authority and the investors.
+In this report, the EuSEF manager should include information on the overall social outcomes achieved by the investment policy and the method used to measure those outcomes (paragraph 2(a) of Article 13).